List of Emmerdale characters introduced in 2007: Arthur Thomas

 In early 2016, Arthur and Gabby (now Rosie Bentham) learn Ashley has dementia.
 When Ashley builds a pirate ship play house for Arthur, Arthur cuts himself with a saw and Ashley takes him to hospital.
 Arthur is left alone when Ashley wanders off and ends up at Laurel's baby scan.
 Laurel and Ashley are told that Ashley isn't to be left on his own with Arthur and Laurel tries to hide it from him.
 In September 2016, Laurel gives birth to hers and Ashley's daughter, Dotty Thomas, who is Arthur's younger sister.
 In December 2016, Laurel tells Gabby and Arthur that they are looking at full time care for Ashley following a stroke he has.
 Laurel struggles to cope, so she decides to move Ashley into full time care, upsetting Gabby and Arthur.
 Arthur visits Ashley with Laurel and Gabby and sees Ashley with a woman he has developed a bond with.
 After Gabby has a hard time at school, Laurel takes her and Arthur out of school on compassionate leave.
 In April 2017, Ashley is diagnosed with pneumonia when he coughs up blood and Arthur blames himself, after visiting Ashley and being sick.
 Laurel is told that Ashley is not responding to treatment and that the family should start saying goodbye, which she tells Gabby and Arthur.
 Laurel brings Ashley home for his final days and he later passes away.
 At Ashley's funeral, Arthur reads a poem, but runs off and tells Laurel he will never be able to make new memories with Ashley.
 Arthur overhears Laurel and her father Douglas Potts (Duncan Preston) talking about Gabby going to Australia with her mother, Bernice White (Samantha Giles), to visit her half-sister, Dee Dee.
 Arthur is upset with Gabby and thinks Dee Dee will take his place, but Gabby reassures him that won't happen.
 Arthur is troubled when he finds a video of Emma Barton (Gillian Kearney) talking to Ashley about a car crash that occurred months before Ashley remembers Emma was present.

-In December 2022 Arthur came out as gay.
+Laurel starts dating Jai Sharma (Chris Bisson) in 2019.
+Not long afterwards, Jai's son Archie Breckle (Kai Assi) comes to live with Jai after losing his mother.
+Arthur begins to resent Archie and starts bullying him.
+Their differences come to a head when they accidentally cause a fire whilst out camping and putting Arthur's younger sister Dotty in danger.
+Laurel has the police interrogate Arthur to teach him a lesson.